Averages of Fourier coefficients of Siegel modular forms and representation of binary quadratic forms by quadratic forms in four variables: Average asymptotic formula and applications

-\end{theorem} In order to obtain from this a result about representations of individual forms $T$ we denote by $\mu(R)$ the mass of the genus of the quadratic lattice $R$ and by $o_{\rm max}(R)$ the maximal order of the group of automorphisms of a lattice in the genus of $R$.
-With this notation we have: \begin{theorem} Let $N'$ be a fixed divisor of $N$ and let $-d$ run through fundamental discriminants with $N_d=N'$ such that $d$ is represented over all $\Z_p$ by the lattices in the genus of the $L_i$ (equivalently, binary quadratic forms of discriminant $-d$ are represented over all $\Z_p$ by the $I_{ij}$).
-Then for all $\kappa<1$ there is a constant $C_3$ such that for all $d\ge C_3$ as above the number $\nu$ of binary quadratic forms $T$ of discriminant $-d$ with $r(\rpd(I_{ij},N'),T)\ne 0$ satisfies
+We can now combine this last result with Theorem \ref{average_asymptoticformula} and obtain a surprising result about representations of individual forms $T$ by $\Lambda$.
+For this we denote by $\mu=\mu(\gen(\Lambda))$ the mass of the genus of the quadratic lattice $\Lambda$ and by $o_{\rm max} =o_{\rm max} (\gen(\Lambda))$ the maximal order of the group of automorphisms of a lattice in the genus of $\Lambda$.
+With this notation we have: \begin{theorem} Let $-d$ run through fundamental discriminants satisfying the conditions of Theorem \ref{average_asymptoticformula}.
+In case A with $N$ having more than one prime factor let $N'$ be a fixed exact divisor of $N$ and restrict further to $d$ with $N_d=N'$.
+Denote by $\nu_d$ the number of binary quadratic forms $T$ of discriminant $-d$ with $r(\rpd(\Lambda,N'),T)\ne 0$ in case A with $N$ not being a prime power, with $r(\Lambda,T)\ne 0$ in the other cases.